 If you need solicitors in the Isle of Jura

-Call Accident Advice Helpline on 0800 689 0500 to speak to the friendly, helpful team about your surgery.
+Call Accident Advice Helpline on 0800 689 0500 from a landline or 0333 500 0993 from a mobile to speak to the friendly, helpful team about your surgery.
 They will talk you through the claims process, as well as letting you know whether or not you are likely to make a successful claim.
-You can then be passed over to one of our solicitors who will work with you on a 100% no win no fee* basis to get you the compensation you deserve.
+You can then be passed over to one of the solicitors in the Isle of Jura that we work in partnership with who will work with you on a 100% no-win, no-fee* basis to get you the compensation you deserve.